-We have compiled a list of places to visit in and around Arizona,
+We have compiled a list of places to see while you are visiting Arizona.

 We hope this travel menu helps to inform as well as save you some time.

 Here are a few places to see to get you started…..

 Arizona Time Zone is Mountain Standard Time.
 This means that in Arizona we never change our clocks like most of the rest of the country does.

 In 1775 the Spanish established Fort Tucson.
 In 1848, after the Mexican War, most of the Arizona territory became part of the U.S., and the southern portion of the territory was added by the Gadsden Purchase in 1853.